Spring2018-ECE160/Spring2018-ECE160-Syllabus/README.md

 - Final Exam: 25%

 ## Programming Homework
 The best way to learn programming is through practice.
 There will be weekly programming homework.
-All assignments will be committed to github by the specified deadline.
+All assignments must be committed to github with a pull request by the specified deadline.
 You may work in pairs to complete these assignments, but if you do, make sure to have each person commit a solution to at least one problem.
 It is in your best interest to understand the solutions to each problem.

 Assignments will be graded with the following criteria:
 - Output: 50%